Get All the Dirt

 Cornell University developed a “pickling” method for reducing paperwhite height by about a third, while keeping the flowers just as large, numerous and long lasting.
 We’ve tried this – it works!

 Plant your paperwhite bulbs in pebbles, river stones, marbles or clay pellet in a water-tight bowl, wide vase or other container.
-(See Paperwhite Planting Guide)
+(See Paperwhite Planting Guide) This isn't a recommended approach for paperwhites grown in soil.

 Add water until it just touches the bottom of the bulbs.
 The plate on the bulb bottom is where the roots emerge and the water bumps them into action.
 Let your paperwhites develop their initial roots in a cool, dark place for 6 or 8 days.
 Closets, basements and non-freezing garages can work.
 The goal is to encourage the bulbs to put their energy into root development rather than top growth so there’s good anchoring.